HOPE | HEALING | JUSTICE

 We achieve this by meeting the medical, legal, safety, education, and basic needs of individuals and families in a warm and welcoming environment.
 Specifically, we help those affected by domestic violence, sexual violence, child abuse, elder abuse, and stalking.

-We are one of the leading organizations at Faces of Hope Victim Center: a one-stop triage facility, in which eighteen community organizations collaborate.
+We are one of the leading organizations at Faces of Hope Victim Center: a one-stop triage facility, in which seventeen community organizations collaborate.

 Co-location means our combined efforts reduce the potential that individuals and families in crisis will miss vital resources.
 It also reduces the number of times that they must retell their story to minimize further trauma.
 Ultimately, the Center fosters a heightened community vigilance that comes from partner organizations looking for innovations through the same lens; rapid learning that comes from continuous feedback; and an immediacy of action from a unified and simultaneous community response.